Welcome to today's edition of the Rush 24-7 podcast.

 So it's cool.

-Sit tight, your phone calls coming up right after this.
+Your phone calls coming up right after this.

-Cut the cut the music a second here, Mike.
+Cut the music a second here, Mike.

 Don't tell anybody.

-Media tweak of the day is coming.
+The immediate dwaker of the day is gone.

 Speaking of foreign donations, we don't even know if Obama himself is not a foreign donation.

-And welcome back, El Rush Ball, the EIB network.
+And welcome back, El Rushball, the EIB network.

 It's Columbus Day today.